Research

 1. A U-Shaped Flow-Performance Sensitivity Across the Globe (with Kelley Bergsma Lovelace), 2024.

-Abstract: Using a comprehensive sample of equity mutual funds from 23 countries, we document that the flow-performance sensitivity is greater for both top and bottom performance, compared to the middle.
-The sensitivity of outflows to bad performance is amplified in bear markets, during the COVID lockdown, and for funds holding illiquid assets.
-These results only hold over short return horizons (quarter or year), while at the three-year horizon the conventional convex flow-performance relationship prevails.
+Abstract: Using a comprehensive sample of equity funds from 23 countries, we document that the flow-performance sensitivity is greater for both top and bottom performance, compared to the middle.
+This “U-shaped” sensitivity is especially strong in down markets, for funds holding illiquid assets, and in the most recent decade.
+These results only hold over short return horizons (quarter to year), while at the three-year horizon the conventional convex flow-performance relationship prevails.
 Overall, our results are consistent with a first-mover advantage in redemptions after poor recent performance and the price impact externality of the manager’s forced sales.

 2. The Value of Active Share and Conditioning Information in Global Equity Funds (with Jon Fulkerson), 2024.